Flutter vs. React Native – What is best for Cross-Platform Development?

 You should work with the React Native platform because:

 - Its architecture is well defined

 - UI components and APIs are seamless

-- Vast community support enables developers to find solutions easily
+- The vast community enables developers to find solutions easily

-In comparison between Flutter vs. React Native, we have concluded that both the platforms have their own set of pros and cons, so it completely depends upon the use case and overall requirements of a given project.
-For instance, if you want to develop a simple native app and have a limited budget, you should go with Flutter.
-On the contrary, when your goal is to create a native feeling mobile app and budget is less of an issue, React Native is the best framework to go with.
+When comparing Flutter and React Native, we have concluded that both the platforms have their own set of pros and cons, so it completely depends upon the use case and overall requirements of a given project.
+For instance, if you want to develop more of an MVP and will not be tapping into much of the native functionality of the smartphone, you should go with Flutter.
+On the contrary, when your goal is to create a native, high performing cross-platform mobile app, React Native is the best framework to go with.